 Enable a Web Hook

 To create a web hook, click the Configure icon in the upper right-hand corner of the page.
-Navigate to Dev Center on the left-hand panel and click Web Hooks from the Dev Center page.
+Navigate to Dev Center on the left-hand panel, then click Web Hooks from the Dev Center page.

 Fill in the following fields for the web hook:

-Name this web hook - we recommend choosing a name that specifies what the web hook is being used for
+- Name this web hook: We recommend choosing a name that specifies for what the web hook is being used.

-When - select the web hook you want to enable (i.e. the event that will trigger the payload to be sent).
+- When: Select the web hook you want to enable (i.e. the event that will trigger the payload to be sent).

-Error recipient email - this is the address that will receive an email notification if the web hook fails.
-There is no in-app notification if the web hook fails, so we recommend specifying an internal Greenhouse admin who should receive the notification
+- Error recipient email: This is the email address that will receive an email notification if the web hook fails.
+There is no in-app notification if the web hook fails, so we recommend specifying an internal Greenhouse Recruiting admin who should receive the notification.

-If the ping is unsuccessful, Greenhouse will save the configurations but disable the web hook.
+If the ping is unsuccessful, Greenhouse Recruiting will save the configurations but disable the web hook.